 The key to creating a great Christmas dessert table is to make sure the decorations are just as good as the desserts!
 The decor and small details of the dessert table will create an atmosphere that guests won’t forget.

 Decorating a Dessert Table for Christmas

-When you’re decorating a Christmas table, it’s a good idea to stick to a color and theme.
-For this party chose did white, gold and blues inspired by a table runner from Crate and Barrel.
+When you’re decorating a Christmas table, it’s a good idea to stick to a few colors and a theme.
+For this party chose did white, gold and blues inspired by a table runner.